mendix/docs/content/en/docs/addons/apd-addon/rg-apd/rg-one-apm/rg-one-measurements-tool.md

 ## 4 Tester Tab

-The tester will execute the measurement and test the trigger (if enabled) to verify the expressions.
+The tester will run the measurement and test the trigger (if enabled) to verify the expressions.

 {{< figure src="/attachments/addons/apd-addon/rg-apd/rg-one-apm/rg-one-measurements-tool/Measurement_Tester.png" >}}